Exabyte-io/materials-designer/README.md

 ### TODO list

-Desirable features for implementation:
+Desirable features/fixes for implementation:

-- Add tests for all the functionality listed above.
+- add tests for all the functionality listed above.
 We only tests advanced operations at current.
+- switch color back to white when the material is back to original after editing
+- add logic for Interstitials, Vacancy concentrations in combinatorial sets
+- fix modal dialog exceptions for AdvancedGeometryDialog
+- add line numbers to SourceEditor
+- remove updateIndex action when index is the same
+- show the total number of materials in set and the current index
-- TBA
+- fix fullscreen support

 ## Links